 Heat stress can cause or worsen several health problems in sheep, such as weight loss, reduced milk production and quality, shorter pregnancies and underweight births, compromised immune systems, and reduced male fertility.
 The effects of heat stress are passed onto a farmer’s well-being, where a flock’s health is particularly significant in terms of profit.

 Although the effects of heat stress are serious, the fix is relatively easy.
 A simple shade shelter, like hanging tarps or cloth, significantly reduces the likelihood of heat stress.
+For something more permanent, you could look at investing in backyard buildings to help shelter your sheep.

 Mounted a few feet off the ground, solar panels provide the sheep excellent shade from the heat while they graze underneath.
 As an extra bonus, the Carilion solar array has a tracking system, which means the solar panels follow the sun during the day to maximize production.
 So, at the hottest time of the day, the panels are at “tabletop” position – providing great sun cover for sheep.